frnsimoes/frnsimoes.github.io/content/posts/http-body.md

 But what do I mean by "sequence of bytes transmitted within the message"?
 What's "the message"?

-In the context of HTTP specifications, a request has fundamentally three elements (there are more, but they don't concern us here):
+In the context of HTTP specifications, a request has fundamentally three elements (there are more ):

 - Request Line
 - Header Fields